awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 **To connect to your EC2 instance and install the Apache web server with PHP**

-1. To connect to the EC2 instance that you created earlier, follow the steps in [Connect to Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-connect-to-instance-linux.html)\.
+1. To connect to the EC2 instance that you created earlier, follow the steps in [Connect to Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)\.

 1. To get the latest bug fixes and security updates, update the software on your EC2 instance by using the following command:
 **Note**